HuangHuangZhengZheng/HuangHuangZhengZheng.github.io/datalab8/index.md

 You'll notice they are exactly the same except that the sklearn CV score is the negative of the error.
 This is because GridSearchCV is conceptualized as a "maximizer", where the goal is to get the highest possible score, whereas our code was a "minimizer", where the goal was to get the lowest possible error.
-In other words, the error is just the negative of the score. 镜像由来！
+In other words, the error is just the negative of the score. 镜像由来�?

 ### Extra: Examining the Residuals of our Optimal Alpha Model